Discovery and Follow-up of ASASSN-23bd (AT 2023clx): The Lowest Redshift and Least Luminous Tidal Disruption Event To Date: Analysis

 where

 and $\alpha$ is either a constant, single-power model as in \citet{vallely21} and \citet{hinkle21a} or

 as also used in \citet{vallely21}.
-While the value of $\alpha$ in the one-component model is sensitive to how much of the rising light curve is fit \citep[e.g.,][]{vallely19,vallely21}, the $a_1$ parameter from the two-component model is not.
+While the value of $\alpha$ in the one-component model is sensitive to how much of the rising light curve is fit \citep[e.g.,][]{vallely19,vallely21}, the $\alpha_1$ parameter from the two-component model is not.
 We use the \verb|emcee| fitting package \citep{emcee} with the results given in Table \ref{tab:mcmc} and shown in Figure \ref{fig:risefit}.
 The two models produce consistent results for $f_0$, $h$, $t_0$, and $\alpha$/$\alpha_1$.
+In both models, the power law slope of the rise is closer to linear in time than quadratic.
 The two-component model can also be used to determine the peak $g$-band magnitude.
-The median peak value is $1.09\pm0.09$ mJy, which corresponds to an AB magnitude of $16.30\pm0.03$.
+The median peak value is $1.09\pm0.09$ mJy, corresponding to an AB magnitude of $16.30\pm0.03$.

 To estimate the theoretical properties of ASASSN-23bd, we fit our host-subtracted light curves using the Modular Open Source Fitter for Transients package (\verb|MOSFiT|; \citealt{Guillochon17,mockler19}). \verb|MOSFiT| provides estimates of the physical properties of the star, the SMBH, and the encounter between the star and SMBH by generating bolometric light curves from predefined TDE models, subsequently deriving light curves for each photometric band, and finally fitting the derived light curves to the observed ones.
 The \verb|MOSFiT| results are tabulated in Table \ref{tab:MOSFiT}.
 The SMBH mass from these fits agrees well with the mass estimate from the host-galaxy scaling relationships presented in Section \ref{sec:host}.